ref:https://codecraft.tv/courses/angular/components/templates-styles-view-encapsulation/#_viewencapsulation_none

 In the section on Dependency Injection we will cover two other ways of configuring Components with the

-and viewProviders
+providers and viewProviders properties.templateURL

 We don’t have to write our template code inline with our component code.
 We can store our HTMLtemplate files separately and just refer to them in our component by using the

-templateUrl
+templateUrl property.

 Using the joke application we built in the quickstart, lets move the template for the

-to a file called joke-form-component.html
+JokeFormComponentto a file called joke-form-component.html, like so:Copy@Component({

 selector: 'joke-form',